Salem Could Be Losing Its Halloween Carnival

 Fast forward to 2005, when city planners created various stage events in an effort to spread the crowds out and lighten the mood.
 In the Town House Square, a stabbing victim was placed into an ambulance as fist fighting broke out and a man was arrested on Halloween night, around 10:15 p.m.
 Each year the headlines apparently grew darker for Salem, until 2007, when a photo atop the Ferris wheel read “Better than Mardi Gras.”
 Then in 2008, headlines stated: “More family-like, less frat party.”
 By that year, the carnival seemed to renew focus on a family friendly environment and entertainment.
 Salem News says that since then, “each year, for the past 10 years, Halloween has been viewed as a public safety success.”
 Officials frequently remark that the Haunted Happenings carnival fills “a critical finical need” as well.
 It does so by providing around $30,000 in revenue.

-Some are asking what Halloween night will be like without Salem’s large piece of family friendly fun.
+Some are asking what Halloween night will be like without Salem’s large piece of family-friendly fun.
 State Representative Paul Tucker had this to say:

 “The more events and destinations within the smaller area of downtown for people to go to, the better.
 If we lose one of those?
 I don’t know…That’s a really good question.”